Mckesson-cds/ci-docker-images/README.md

 Note: Going forward, our server instances will use the version of rubygems that is provided by FullStaq ruby.

-*Appears to be used as of July 2023 at least.
 ## Docker for Mac

 https://store.docker.com/editions/community/docker-ce-desktop-mac